Samsung Galaxy S21: News, Rumors, Release

 The S21 Ultra has a 108-megapixel camera, a 12-megapixel ultra-white lens and two 10-megapixel zoom lenses, one ten-fold and the other three-fold zoom.

-The S21 + is equipped with a 12-megapixel main sensor, a 64-megapixel telephoto lens and a 12-megapixel ultra-wide-angle lens – the same layout as the cheaper Galaxy S21.
+The S21 + is equipped with a 12-megapixel main sensor, a 64-megapixel telephoto lens and a 12-megapixel ultra-wide-angle lens – the same layout you would expect with the cheaper Galaxy S21.